Mindset Book Summary, You have Fixed or Growth Mindset

 5) Relationships

-6) Where Does Mindset comes from?
+6) Where Does Mindset come from?

-• Praise should deal, not with the child’s personality attributes, but with his efforts and achievements.
+• Praise should deal not with the child’s personality attributes but with his efforts and achievements.

 • Tune in to the messages you’re sending.
-Are they messages that say: You have permanent traits and I’m judging them?
-Or are they messages that say you’re a developing person and I’m interested in your development?
+Are they messages that say: You have permanent traits, and I’m judging them?
+Or are they messages that say you’re a developing person, and I’m interested in your development?

-7) Few steps for changing Mindset
+7) A few steps for changing Mindset

 time for change image

-Dr. Carol suggests that changing mindset takes time, effort, and support.
+Dr. Carol suggests that changing Mindset takes time, effort, and support.
 Make sure people don’t fall for a false growth mindset.
 She offers steps for transition.

-1. Embracing the Fixed Mindset We’re all a mixture of growth and fixed mindsets and we need to acknowledge, and work from there.
+1. Embracing the Fixed Mindset We’re all a mixture of growth and fixed mindsets, and we need to acknowledge and work from there.

 Conclusion